wleopach/challengeFinal/docs/challenge.md

 and deploy the api on GCP, using artifact registry and CLOUD RUN.
 I also added the key to secrets.GCP_CREDENTIALS in the github repo.
 * Then I configured the workflows [`ci.yml`](../.github/workflows/ci.yml), [`cd.yml`](../.github/workflows/cd.yml),
-so that cd runs after ci
+so that cd runs after ci, and the tests in the Makefile are performed during the workflows at the accurate stages.
+* When running the workflow for the first time, the URL asks for authentication, so it  needs to be updated so that the delivery works as needed through Allow unauthenticated invocations